 BYLAWS OF THE RESEARCH INSTITUTE OF UNITED STATES SPANISH, INC. (RIUSS)

 The name of this corporation is “Research Institute of United States Spanish, Inc.” (RIUSS).
-The Institute is registered in the City of New York with perpetual existence.
+The Institute is registered in the City of New York, NY, with perpetual existence.
 The purposes of this Institute are exclusively scientific and educational.
-Its mission is to consolidate the Latino identity through research and a dialogue on the fuller understanding of Spanish as it is used in the United States.
+Its mission is to support understanding and participation of Hispanics in the US society through research and dialogue on the fuller understanding of Spanish as it is used in the United States.

 Board of Directors

-a) No fewer than two regular meetings of the Board of Directors shall be held each calendar year at a time and place designated by the Board with at least two weeks’ notice.
-Other meetings may be called by the President or by at least half of the Board Members with at least one week notice.
+a) No fewer than two regular meetings of the Board of Directors shall be held each calendar year, including one on the first Tuesday of June and one on the one on the first Tuesday of December, at a time and place designated by the Board with at least two weeks’ notice.
+Other meetings may be called by the President or by at least half of the Board Members with at least one-week notice.

-b) The presence at any meeting, whether physical or via telephone, of at least one half of the Board Members shall constitute a quorum for conducting Institute business.
+b) The presence at any meeting, whether physical, via telephone, or via web, of at least one-half of the Board Members shall constitute a quorum for conducting RIUSS’ business.

-c) For purposes of quorum, attendance can be in person or via telephone.
+c) For purposes of quorum, attendance can be in person, via telephone or via web.

 d) Except as may be required by law or by these Bylaws, decisions of the Board shall be taken by a simple majority of members voting.
 Voting by proxy shall be limited to specific subjects set forth in the notice of the meeting.
 In the event of a tie, the vote of the President shall prevail.

 a) The Board is responsible for the direction and management of RIUSS in accordance with the Certificate of Incorporation.
 It may hire administrative staff and form committees.